 In her landmark 1977 book Men and Women of the Corporation, Harvard professor Rosabeth Moss Kanter noted that women were performing a lot of labor in the office with very little returns.
 As Kanter explained, women have long been designated the default housewives and mothers in the corporate world, writing farewell cards, buying snacks, and planning events.
 They’re more likely to get the coffee, buy birthday cakes, clean up after meetings, and take notes.
 When women don’t help with this “office housework,” they run the risk of violating people’s role congruence expectations.
 On the flip side, men are more likely to be called out and rewarded for doing such tasks, as they are perceived as being outside their daily work expectations.

 Several decades later, women are still picking up a lot of the slack on office housework—with almost no recognition.
 A 2005 study conducted by Madeline Heilman, a New York University psychologist, found that a woman who stayed at work late and offered help to a coworker was ranked 14% less favorably than a man doing the same thing.
 If she declined to help, she was rated 12% lower than a male peer who did the same.
 Additionally, Heilman found that women’s assistance usually happens in small, unseen ways, whereas male help tended to be more visible and public.
 Adding injury to insult, the study found that work performed by women wasn’t only less visible, it was more consuming.
-Women have long been designated the default housewives and mothers in the corporate world.

 This is an inherently sexist dynamic, and—for women of color—an implicitly racist one.
 Professional black and Hispanic women, subjected to a sort of double jeopardy in corporate situations, report being regularly mistaken for cleaning ladies and janitors.